Information and Resources

 Fair Housing Laws

-Discrimination in housing rental, sales and financing on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity and expression, marital status, source of income, disability or familial status is prohibited by Federal (Fair Housing Act) and State law (Fair Employment and Housing Act).
+Discrimination in housing rental, sales and financing on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity and expression, marital status, source of income, disability or familial status is prohibited by Federal (Fair Housing Act).

 Reporting Housing Discrimination

 Sacramento Self Help Housing & Renters Helpline Closure.
 Please note, the Renters Helpline is temporarily closed with the closure of their parent organization, Sacramento Self Help Housing.